Bob Roop: Retirement

 Roop retired from wrestling in 1988 due to a neck injury suffered in a car crash.
 At the time he also handled booking duties and trained wrestlers at a school in Davie, Florida.
 An early student of his was Lawrence Pfohl, the future Lex Luger, who Roop broke into the business before turned over training duties to Hiro Matsuda.
 Looking back on his career in 2000, Roop stated "I had a hell of a lot of fun doing it, and it was quite an education."

 Since retirement, Roop has lived in Michigan and worked as a Boy Scouts troop leader.

 On July 15, 2006, Bob Roop was inducted into the George Tragos/Lou Thesz Professional Wrestling Hall of Fame.
 The ceremony was held at the International Wrestling Institute and Museum then in Newton, Iowa (now in Waterloo, Iowa).

 Other media

 Roop made a cameo appearance in the 1978 Sylvester Stallone movie Paradise Alley.

 Personal life

-Roop was married and has two sons.
+Roop was married twice and has three sons.